ckild/gettingncleaningdataProject/CodeBook.md

 Code Book
 This code book contains all the variables and summaries calculated, along with units, and any other relevant information fields in tidy_data.txt.

+The dataset is mainly calculating the average of each variable for each activity and each subject.

 Identifiers
 subject
 activity